 This Cranberry Christmas Cake is one of those recipes that is an instant favorite every single time someone new tastes it.
 A few years ago, my friend Valerie made this cake to share with some friends.
 The moment I tasted it, I asked her if she would share the recipe.
 Tart cranberries, sweet buttery cake, and a fantastic texture all combined to basically beg me to eat another piece.

 This is an absolutely perfect cake that takes very little effort to make.
 No icing, no topping, nothing else is necessary at all.
 It was reminiscent to me of a coffee cake in texture but much lighter than the typical heavy version.

-This might be the only cake I've ever tasted that basically screams holidays to me.
+This might be the only cake I’ve ever tasted that basically screams holidays to me.
 It is pure heaven to eat.
-I made nine different desserts for a Thanksgiving event and this was my absolute favorite, by far.
-While I sent almost all the other leftover sweets home with friends and family, I saved two small pieces of this just for myself.
-I also picked up two more bags of cranberries, so that I will be able to enjoy this cake throughout the coming year!
+I made nine different desserts for a Thanksgiving event the first year I made this cake and this was my absolute favorite, by far.
+That hasn’t changed in the 5 or more years since we first tried this cake.
+While I have no problem sending almost all other leftover sweets home with friends and family, I always saved a few small pieces of this once just for myself.

 I’ve learned to stock up on cranberries each year.
 That way I will always have them in my freezer and we’ll be able to enjoy this cake throughout the year.
 You’ll be wishing you had a few bags stashed in the freezer as well, just as soon as you take the first bite of this Cranberry Christmas Cake!

 FREQUENTLY ASKED QUESTIONS:

 Yes, you will use fresh, raw cranberries for this recipe.
 They will soften and burst as the cake bakes.
 There is a good bit of sugar in this recipe and it balances the tartness of the cranberries.